Canary deployments in OpenShift Service Mesh

 $ oc apply -f istio-files/recommendation-safari-user-header.yml

-Once is applied, check the recommendation vs in order to check the headers:
+Once it is applied, check the recommendation VirtualService to verify the headers:

 $ oc get vs recommendation -o yaml | yq .spec.http